FREE delivery on orders over £100

 (excl VAT) *UK Mainland / Restrictions apply

-Paul: "Block paving, tarmac, floating concrete, pattern imprinted concrete, Indian sandstone, patios, driveways… There are millions of square metres of paving out there.
+Paul: "Block paving cleaning, tarmac, floating concrete, pattern imprinted concrete, Indian sandstone, patios, driveways… There are millions of square metres of paving out there.
 There are endless amounts of projects you can work on."

-Richard: "So far, I've done domestic driveways and patios, but I've not gotten into the commercial work yet.
+Richard: "So far, I've done domestic driveway cleaning and patio cleaning, but I've not gotten into the commercial work yet.
 I like that it's a quick turnover and there's low-hanging fruit- because if I'm doing one driveway, the neighbour comes out and sees my work."

 Paul: "Earning potential is limitless.
 Within a day, you could do 150 to 180 square metres quite comfortably if you've got good water flow and drainage.